 What About Those Mobile Applications For Banking?

-Mobile apps are a relatively new product that many banks are introducing into the marketplace with the high hopes of expanding that online banking mojo.
+Mobile apps are a relatively new product that many banks are introducing into the marketplace with the high hopes of expanding their online banking presence.
 The problem with these applications is that they are simply not being received as favorably.

-97% of respondents to the ForeSee report have access to a mobile communications device — or cell phone, as us simpletons like to call it.
+97% of respondents to the ForeSee report have access to a mobile communications device (cell phone, tablet, etc.).
 But only 57% of these folks have the Internet access required to perform mobile banking functions, and even fewer realize that this is an option at all.
 Still, almost half of the people that have mobile Internet access have used their phones to conduct banking business.
 Maybe with some more word of mouth, these apps can become more popular.

 Okay, so what do you do now?
 If you aren’t already a card carrying member of the online banking club, go to your bank’s website and check it out.
 You have no idea what you’re missing.
-I, for one, wonder how my parents banked at all without these valuable tools.
-Start exploring your bank’s online bill pay function.
-This is a must for anyone who needs to pay bills at midnight in order to fit it in during the day.
-Electronic bill pay gets your payments to the right place at the right time and saves you a trip to the post office and around town.
+I, for one, have wondered how I could have managed to bank at all during the pre-internet age without these valuable tools.
+Start exploring your bank’s online bill pay functions (I’ve reviewed one bank’s bill pay feature here).
+This is a must for anyone who seeks flexibility and convenience when paying one’s bills.
+Electronic bill pay promptly gets your payments to the right place and saves you a trip to the post office.
 Then, you may want to rave about how wonderful your bank is.
-They are counting on you, after all.
+The good banks are counting on your satisfaction, after all.

 I have a savings account at Ally bank and also ING.
 I prefer ING, the website seems a little more user friendly.